Moshe Reiss

 persecution of his Jewish co-religionists.
 Similarly John Paul II words

 at the Jewish Synagogue in Rome as well as statements of Vatican II.
-All

-to me, amounted to nothing less than an apology for centuries of
+seemed to me, amounted to nothing less than an apology for centuries of

 Christian Anti-Semitism culminating in the Shoah.
 Thus the Shoah